-Positive Ecological Factors Of Bamboo
+Positive Ecological Factors of Bamboo

 Negative Ecological Factors of Bamboo

-Transportation: Because most bamboo is grown, manufactured, and shipped from Southeast Asia, the carbon emissions that are given off during the transportation process can also be an issue effecting the ecological viability of this material.
+Transportation: Because most bamboo is grown, manufactured, and shipped from Southeast Asia, the carbon emissions that are given off during the transportation process can also be an issue affecting the ecological viability of this material.

 You Get What You Pay For

 With high-quality bamboo flooring, you're not only getting a better, more durable product over budget options; you're most likely getting a more environmentally-friendly material.
 But don't use price as a guide for eco-friendliness.
 For the real story, ask manufacturers about their foresting practices, their test results for formaldehyde levels in the manufacture of their flooring, and finishes.
 FSC-certified products also cost more, but this is a reliable guarantee that the bamboo comes from a sustainably-managed forest.